Roles & Permissions

 Published docs access

-For the published docs site (/p/{slug}/...), access control works differently:
+For the published docs site (/p/{slug}/...), access is controlled per site:

 Internal role levels